AdeleyeAnne/Mentorness-/README.md

  - Investigate factors contributing to fatalities.
 6. Route Analysis:
  - Analyse incident patterns on specific flight routes.
 - Identify routes with a higher likelihood of incidents.
+-
+## Recommendation
+• The Aviation Authority should ensure adequate safety measures before, during and after each round of trips.
+• Frequent Replacement of worn out parts, engines, appliances and all depreciated items should be replaced as soon as possible.
+• Proper enlightenment and understanding of safety indicators to pilot, crews and aviation staff.
+• Investigation of historical data on causes and effects of past events to prevent future occurrence.
+• Expert should carry out proper check and investigation on both newly purchased and old airplanes before and after use.